KRUSHAL2956/KRUSHAL2956/README.md

 *"Security is not a product, but a process"* - **Bruce Schneier**

-⭐ **Feel free to explore my repositories and don't forget to star them if you find something interesting!**
+**Feel free to explore my repositories and don't forget to star them if you find something interesting!**

-**💼 Open to:** Web Development Internships | Programming Projects | Technical Collaborations
+**Open to:** Web Development Internships | Programming Projects | Technical Collaborations

 </div>